 What can you do with a loop pedal?

 A loop pedal is a great tool, especially for practicing on the guitar where you might not have the backing of a band.
 There are a number of areas where the loop pedal is a fantastic tool to have in your guitar case.

 This is fairly obvious but the loop pedal is great if you want to practice with a backing track.
 For example you can lay down a chord progression and practice soloing over the top.
 It is also a great effect for novice guitarists to hone their skills.
 By creating and recording chord progressions, and learning how to layer harmonies and solos over a chord progression, you learn hugely about creating tunes as well as keeping in time.

 The loop pedal is in some respects a simple home recording studio.
 It allows you to capture and record ideas, build your own chord progression and harmonies or even compose entire songs.

 The big benefit of a loop pedal is that it can turn you into a one person band.
 You can record complex passages and then perform over them without the need for an accompanying band.

 The video below demonstrates nicely the benefits of the loop pedal and also highlights a very good loop pedal the Boss RC-3 Loop Station.

-In summary loop pedals are an amazing creative tool, oh and they are a hell of a lot of fun too!
-From a simple practice tool to an advanced device which can be used to record complex passages of music the loop pedal is only limited by what you want to do.
+In summary loop pedals are an amazing creative tool.
+And they are a hell of a lot of fun too!
+The loop pedal can be used as a highly effective practice tool.
+But as you grow in confidence it can be used an advanced device to record complex passages of music.
+The loop pedal is only limited by what you want to do.
 I can’t rate them highly enough.